-Meatballs are probably a gift from the Heavens—there are early recipes for meatballs are found in ancient Chinese, Arabic and Roman texts—and every culture seems to have their own version!
+Meatballs are probably a gift from the heavens—there are early recipes for meatballs are found in ancient Chinese, Arabic and Roman texts—and every culture seems to have their own version!
 Beef, pork, and veal are most popular, but they can be made with chicken, fish or even vegan.
-Let’s all rejoice on Mar.
-9 in honor of National Meatball Day.
+Let’s all rejoice on March 9 in honor of National Meatball Day.

 National Meatball Day Activities

 Wine and cheese is soooooo boring.
-Mead.
+Meat.
 Meatballs.
 Done.
 You'll easily be the coolest kid on your block for the week or so.

 Food from grandma's house just tastes better—isn't it time you figured out her secret?
 Is there a special herb, a shortcut, a special way of cooking?
 Spend some time with Grandma today, and you'll have more than a delicious dinner to show for it.

 Every area of the world has its own traditions and history surrounding meatballs—frikadellers, kofteh, polpette, albondigas!
 Whatever the name — meat, spices and a lot of love come together to create savory balls of goodness.

 Meatballs play with sauce, all sorts of sauce